The Ultimate Guide to the Local Storage Security Camera

 Security cameras with local storage are equipped with sensors that are triggered by movement or sound.
 When activity is detected, the camera automatically starts recording and saves the footage for later viewing.
 Users can access the stored video either via a wireless connection or by physically removing the memory card or hard drive and inserting it into a compatible computer or other viewing device.

 Local storage security cameras can operate independently of the Internet.
 So, even if your internet connection goes down, a security camera with local storage will continue to record and save footage as long as it has power.
-Alternatively, if you have concerns about data security online, you can opt out of cloud storage and ensure that all your data are stored on an offline, local device.
+Alternatively, if you have concerns about data security online, you can opt non cloud security camera and ensure that all your data are stored on an offline.

 Differences Between Local and Cloud Storage